Practical information about Cali, Colombia

 Shopping in Cali, Colombia

-Cali does not have the number of shopping malls you find in cities like Bogotá and Medellín, but you can still do some fine shopping in Cali.
+Cali does not have the number of shopping malls you find in cities like Bogotá and Medellín, but you can still do some good shopping in Cali.
 There are shopping malls for every taste and budget.
 Read our tips for shopping in Cali here.

 6 shopping tips + bonus tip